 Step 4: The aftermath

 The Robux never arrive.
 But the damage is done.
 If credentials were stolen, the account is compromised within hours.
 The scammer will strip its inventory, use it to spread the scam to the victim's friends, and often sell the account on black market forums.
+Families who lost real money should file a report with the FBI Internet Crime Complaint Center (IC3) and the FTC at reportfraud.ftc.gov — both agencies use these complaints to build cases against the operators behind the scam ecosystem.

 The 2026 twist: AI-generated scam content.
 Scammers now use AI to generate convincing YouTube tutorials, complete with synthetic voiceovers and realistic screen recordings.
 MalwareTips researchers documented Discord bots that use AI chat to build rapport with kids before sending phishing links — personalizing the attack based on the games the kid plays.